iamgriffon/iamgriffon/README.md

 ####            Hi, there :wave: , my name is Gustavo Dupin and I'm a Javascript/TypeScript FullStack Web Developer. and also:
 * JavaScript pays the bills, TypeScript makes me smarter (I guess)
 * I dream of being a game dev one day.
-* My portfolio: [CLICK HERE](https://iamgriffon.netlify.app/ "Gustavo Dupin | Web Developer") ✅ - kinda outdated ngl
+* My portfolio: [CLICK HERE](https://gdupin-porfolio.vercel.app/en/) ✅ - RENEWED FOR 2025
 * Drummer Aspirant 🎶🥁
 * eSports Lover 🎮
 * I play and love Alliance but Orgrimmar is just better.